spacelift-io/user-documentation/docs/getting-started.md

 After clicking Trigger, you will be taken directly into the run.
 Click on **Confirm** and your changes will be applied.
 Your output will look different based on your code repository and the resources it creates.

 !!! tip
-    If you are using the terraform-starter repository, and you did not sign up for your trial account with GitHub, you may need to add the environment variable `TF_VAR_TF_VAR_github_app_namespace` with the value as your organization name or GitHub handle.
+    If you are using the terraform-starter repository, and you did not sign up for your trial account with GitHub, you may need to add the environment variable `TF_VAR_github_app_namespace` with the value as your organization name or GitHub handle.
 You can do this under the `Environment` tab in the stack.

 ![](<./assets/screenshots/ConfirmRunGS.png>)